lthms/soap.coffee-lthms/site/posts/CleopatraV1.md

 ---

 # A Literate Toolchain To Build This Website

+> [!IMPORTANT]
+> What you are reading is actually the rendered version of a Markdown document
+> that was manually “translated” from the Org original document, named
+> `Bootstrap.org`. `Bootstrap.org` was probably complete gibberish for anyone
+> who isn’t me.
+This version was actually heavily reworked to try to fix that.
+>
+> In any case, the tool-suite described here has not been used to generate this
+> website for a while now.

 A literate program is a particular type of software program where code is not directly written in source files, but rather in a text document as code